Стоматит

 Review of systems seeks symptoms of possible causes, including chronic diarrhea and weakness (inflammatory bowel disease, celiac disease); genital lesions (Behçet disease, syphilis); eye irritation (Behçet disease); and weight loss, malaise, and fever (nonspecific chronic illness).

 Past medical history should ascertain known conditions that cause oral lesions, including herpes simplex, Behçet disease, inflammatory bowel disease, and risk factors for oral lesions, including immunocompromised state (eg, cancer, diabetes, organ transplant, use of immunosuppressants, HIV infection).
 Whether chemotherapy or radiation therapy has ever been used to manage cancer needs to be determined.
-Drug history should note all recent drugs used.
+Medication history should note all recent medications used.
 History of tobacco use should be noted.
 Social history should include sexual contact, particularly oral sex, unprotected sex, and sex with multiple partners.

 Фізикальне обстеження